pfeiferd/genestrip/README.md

 - `clear`: Clear the folders `csv`, `db` and `krakenout`  of a project.
 This will delete all files the respective folders!
 - `match`: Analyze a fastq file as given by the `-f` option.
 The resulting CSV file will be stored in `<base dir>/projects/<project_name>/csv` unless specified otherwise via the `-r` option.
 - `multimatch`: Analyze several fastq files as specified via multi-match CSV file given by the `-f` option.
+- `matchlr`: Same as `match` but without doing read classification.
+This corresponds to the configuration setting `classifyReads=false` from below.
+- `multimatchlr`:  Same as `multimatch` but without doing read classification.
+This corresponds to the configuration setting `classifyReads=false` from below.
 - `filter`:  Filter a fastq file as given by the `-f` option.
 The resulting filtered fastq file `filtered_<fqfile>` will be stored under `<base dir>/projects/<project_name>/fastq/` unless specified otherwise via the `-r` option.

 Many goals depend on other goals.
 E.g., the `dbinfo` goal requires the corresponding database to exist and so, it will trigger the execution of the ``db`` goal in case the corresponding database is missing and so on.